Frederick County Public Schools’ Career and Technical Education Program receives award

-FREDERICK COUNTY, Md.
+FREDERICK COUNTY, Va.
 (WDVM) — Frederick County Public Schools (FCPS) received five 2020 Creating Excellence Awards for their Career and Technical Education (CTE) Program.

 Mary Beth Echeverria, FCPS supervisor of Career and Technical Education went on to say, “Our school division and students greatly benefit from the work of the CTE advisory committee.
 The committee members utilize their expertise to not only offer recommendations about our CTE programs, but they also engage in a variety of activities and initiatives that directly benefit students and raise awareness about the many career opportunities that are available for students.
 It’s wonderful to have the committee’s outstanding work recognized at both the regional and statewide levels.”